tttppp/ragl/rules.md

 * Starting Units : MCV Only
 * Game Speed : Normal
 * Player spots must be random.
+* Handicap: 0%

-4.1.5 The game is played until one of the players is named defeated (either by all buildings and MCVs being destroyed or by pressing “Surrender”).
+4.1.5 The game is played until one of the players is named defeated (either by all buildings and MCVs being destroyed or by pressing "Surrender").
 Leaving the game before this occurs is highly discouraged as it prevents proper recording of a game result in a replay.
+If a player disconnects rather than surrendering then the other player may also leave the game afterwards, but should not surrender.

 4.1.6 The use of external software macros (programmed keypress sequences of commands that are not possible to be executed by game engine means, i.e. ordering units automation) is an unsportsmanlike conduct and is forbidden.
 More obvious automation scripts resulting in APM spikes are detectable by replay parsing tools, other suspicious behaviours might be up for scrutiny by officials.
 Positive confirmation of using external tools to gain game advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.